-The information provided in this guide is an overview of regulations in effect as of July 1, 2012, concerning saltwater fishing in Mississippi's marine waters prepared in accordance with Mississippi Code Annotated §49-15-18.
-However, this guide is not, nor is it intended to be, a definitive publication of all regulations appertaining to saltwater fishing in Mississippi.
-Complete texts of all regulations and statutes are available at the office of the Mississippi Department of Marine Resources and on the MDMR website.
+The information provided in this guide is an overview of regulations in effect as of July 1, 2015, concerning saltwater fishing in Mississippi's marine waters prepared in accordance with Mississippi Code Annotated §49-15-18.
+However, this guide is not, nor is it intended to be, a definitive publication of all regulations pertaining to saltwater fishing in Mississippi.
+Complete texts of all regulations and statutes are available at the Mississippi Department of Marine Resources' office and website.
 While every effort has been made to ensure the accuracy of the information contained in this guide, readers are reminded that in the event of a conflict between state statute and CMR regulations, state statute will take precedence.
-If you are fishing in another state or federal waters, please consult fishing regulations that would be applicable.
-Readers are further reminded that the regulations are subject to change.
+If you are fishing in another state or in federal waters, please consult fishing regulations that would be applicable.
+Readers are further reminded that all regulations are subject to change.